Energy & Water

 Heating systems are optimized where possible.
 Some windows have been covered with a special insulating film on a trial basis to reduce heat loss in summer.

 With the construction of the anergy network planned for the Irchel campus, the waste heat from cooling will in future be stored in geothermal probes and used for heating in winter.
 This will enable UZH to cover almost all of its heating and cooling requirements itself in future, thus reducing the need for purchased district heating.
+Most of the cooling needs are met by the own refrigeration units (factored into the electricity consumption), with only a small portion being purchased from external sources.

 More about the anergy network (German)